 IFAD in Angola

-IFAD’s first project in Angola, the Malanje Smallholder Sector Rehabilitation Project began in 1991 but was suspended in 1992 when fighting broke out again and it became impossible to maintain a presence in the project area.
-When the Lusaka Peace Accord was signed in November 1994 IFAD began formulating two new projects.
-The Northern Region Foodcrops Development Project (PRODECA) was initiated in 1997, and the Northern Fishing Communities Development Programme (PESNORTE) began in 1999.
+IFAD's first project in Angola, the Malanje Smallholder Sector Rehabilitation Project, began in 1991 but was suspended in 1992 when fighting broke out again and it became impossible to maintain a presence in the project area.
+IFAD began formulating two new projects after the Lusaka Peace Accord was signed in November 1994.
+The Northern Region Foodcrops Development Project (PRODECA) was initiated in 1997 and the Northern Fishing Communities Development Programme (PESNORTE) began in 1999.
 Both operations were disrupted by a fresh outbreak of war in late 1998, and were resumed after the conflict ended in 2002, when the project and programme areas became accessible again.

-IFAD’s primary objective in post-conflict Angola is to ensure food security and help increase incomes, particularly for people living in the poorest areas of the central highlands.
-The organization’s programmes and projects will address vulnerable groups such as women and households headed by women, as well as young people, demobilized soldiers and displaced persons.
+IFAD's primary objectives in post-conflict Angola are to ensure food security and help increase incomes, particularly for people living in the poorest areas of the central highlands.
+The organization's programmes and projects will address vulnerable groups such as women and households headed by women, as well as young people, demobilized soldiers and displaced persons.
 Development activities are directed towards:

 - increasing smallholder production of basic food crops

 - strengthening rural organizations and representatives of vulnerable groups

 - ensuring access to services and infrastructure such as schools, health centres and wells for the most disadvantaged groups

 - promoting pro-poor policies based on in-depth knowledge of the needs of poor rural people in specific localities.